PayPal and Venmo taxes: What you need to know for your 2025 tax return

 Zelle doesn’t report to IRS

-Unlike its competitors, Zelle facilitates direct bank-to-bank transfers — and the company says it won’t be providing 1099-K forms to customers.
+Unlike its competitors, Zelle facilitates direct bank-to-bank transfers — and doesn’t provide 1099-K forms to customers.

 But if you’re using Zelle for business payments, you’re still required to report any income you receive via the platform that may be taxable — if you’re unsure what to report, it’s a good idea to reach out to a tax specialist.